Poetry became my passion after I fell in love with Walter de la Mare's "Silver" in Mrs. Edna Pickett's sophomore English

-Introduction and Excerpt from "My Childhood Home I See Again"
+Introduction and Text of "My Childhood Home I See Again"

 The sixteenth president, called the Great Emancipator, who was renowned for his poetic renderings in the Emancipation Proclamation and the Gettysburg Address, also scribbled some fine verse in addition to his political tracts.
 The first Republican president did, in fact, leave a body of work that does indeed qualify as poetry.

 Abraham Lincoln once said he would give anything, even incur debt to be able to write poetry; his favorite poem was "Mortality" by William Knox.
 One of Lincoln's most noted poems describes a visit to his childhood home and is titled "My Childhood Home I See Again."